 - Place the cooked butternut squash, onions, and sage into the blender or food processor.
 Add the oat milk a bit at a time, and season with salt and pepper.
 Blend until smooth.

-- Serve the pasta in individual plates, with freshly grated pepper, crumbled fried sage leaves, and your favorite topping (here I used a combination of shaved walnuts and nutritional yeast - but you can use parmesan or pecorino if you are not vegan).
+- Serve the pasta on individual plates, with freshly grated pepper, crumbled fried sage leaves, and your favorite topping (here, I used a combination of shaved walnuts and nutritional yeast - but you can use parmesan or pecorino if you are not vegan).